bleskes/sense_old/README.md

 Honesty first
 -------------
 This is an evening project which have gotten out of hand.
-It has rough edges and probably bugs.
-The basic machinery is in place but there is still a lot that needs to be done.

 I find it very useful.
 I hope you do too.